samattwood9/frequency-analysis-demo/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://samattwood9-frequency-analysis-demo-appapp-lke0k5.streamlit.app/)

-This resposiory contains code for a streamlit app that can be used as a learning resource and demonstrate basic frequency analysis.
+This resposiory contains code for a streamlit app that can be used as a learning resource when demonstrating frequency analysis.

 ## Example usage